ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ActivationStarted"></a>
 ## ActivationStarted<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-This API lets the auth service know that the device's activation has started.
-It is used to initiate the activation process and ensure that the device is ready for use.
-The API communicates with the authentication service to confirm the start of the activation process.
+This method lets the auth service know that the device's activation is started.
+It is used to initiate the activation process and communicate the status to the authentication service.

 ### Parameters